-The accurate characterization of protein solutions is indispensable for an optimal process design and formulation development.
-Here, the solubility of the target molecules and the long term stability of biopharmaceuticals are regarded as a bottleneck in the biopharmaceutical development.
-Therefore, our scientific group focuses on the analysis off protein-protein interactions, the resulting protein phase behavior, the predictability of protein phase behavior and its manipulation.
-We study model proteins, pharmaceutical relevant molecules like monoclonal antibodies, different classes of enzymes as well as virus like particles under ideal dilute and highly concentrated conditions.
+The precise characterization of protein solutions is essential for optimal process design and formulation development.
+A critical parameter in the development of biopharmaceuticals is the solubility of the molecule during the process and the long-term stability of the pharmaceutical formulation.
+Therefore, our research group is intensively engaged in the investigation of protein-protein interactions, the resulting phase behavior, the predictability of the phase behavior and its manipulation.
+We investigate model proteins, pharmaceutically relevant molecules such as antibodies, different classes of enzymes, as well as viruses and virus-like molecules in ideally diluted solution and in highly concentrated formulations.

 Protein Phase Behavior

 For the pharmaceutical industry, the stability of biologically active components during processing, formulation and storage is of crucial importance in order to ensure patient safety and product activity.
 An important stability criterion is the phase behavior of the target molecule.
 It can be distinguished between the soluble, crystalline and precipitated phase state as well as gel formation.
 Controlled crystallization and precipitation offer the biopharmaceutical industry a cost effective alternative to conventional separation methods and are acknowledged for formulation purposes.
 However, undesired aggregation may lead to product loss and changes in the three-dimensional structure of the target molecule.
 Therefore, knowledge of protein phase behavior is essential for downstream process design.